 Traveling with a group isn’t easy.
 When that group consists of your parents and two siblings, it can get frustrating.
-Not because they’re terrible to be around, but because of the different personalities and the difficulty that creates when it comes to planning a trip.
+Not because they’re terrible to be around, but because of the difficulty that ensues when you have different personalities traveling together.
 To this day, when my parents bring up our family trip to Asia, they rave about the trip overall, then they point out to how well organized everything was.
-I researched everything ahead of time, booked things well in advance and scheduled activities that everyone would enjoy – along with alternate activities for those who wanted to do something different (I must have been a travel agent in another life).
+I researched everything ahead of time, booked things well in advance and scheduled activities that everyone would enjoy.
+I even factored in alternate activities for those who wanted to do something different.

-If you’re the one planning and managing a group trip, particularly with a multi-generational group, booking flights, hotels, activities, and taking care of transportation can get overwhelming.
+If you’re planning a group trip, then booking flights, hotels, activities, and taking care of transportation can get overwhelming.
 If you’re doing it all yourself, there are a few things you can do to make the entire experience smoother:

 1. Research Transportation Options Ahead of Time

 It makes a tremendous difference if you have things like transportation figured out ahead of time.
 When you arrive in a new country for the first time, the last thing you want to do is to run around, trying to figure out how to get from Point A to Point B. Uber and Lyft are the go-to modes of transportation for most people, but what if you show up and find out Uber and Lyft aren’t available at the airport?
 Are taxis a good alternative?
 If taxi scams are rampant in the city, you might want to use the Curb taxi app or look into shuttle vans or private transportation options.
 Sometimes, hotels offer reasonable transportation options, so be sure to look into that ahead of time.